CedricChnfr/portfolio/_posts/Courses/2024-10-03-embedded-ia-iot.markdown

 ### Self Evaluation
 I understood better AI deployment and how it works.
 However, the labs were a bit long, and I didn't have the time to finish everything.
 Also I didn't code in Python for a long time, so I had to relearn some basics.

+It was a new practical experience for me as I hadn't worked much with machine learning libraries before.
+I was able to code for the different concepts and even reuse them in the innovative project.
+However, I faced a few difficulties for understanding concepts as it is a recent area for me.
+But thanks to my interest in the subject, I know that I just need more time to involve myself in the different aspects.

 ### My Opinion
 I learned a lot of new concepts that are key in today's deployments.
 Even though I am very interested in this field, I am unsure if I will work in this area later as it is not my specialty.
 However, I will have some basic skills to understand AI.

+In the future, I hope to encounter AI in my professional career as it is a current and evolving area.
+I am eager to discover more about this subject, possibly through personal projects.
+This will allow me to deepen my understanding and stay updated with the latest advancements in AI and IoT.

 <div style="text-align: center;">